Mvrouvne/TodoListApp/README.md

 - Delete Tasks: Users can remove tasks that are no longer needed.
 - User Authentication: Secure user registration and login system to manage personal tasks.
 - Responsive Design: The application is designed to be responsive and user-friendly on all devices.

+All credits to Dennis Ivy (YouTube) that teached me to build this little App